 Service Switch with Windows 7

 After its initial release windows, 7 received service pack which first arrived in February 2011, but it did not add many new features like in the case of Windows Vista.
 With the expectation of some new features in Service Pack 2 but it never emerged until 2012 and Microsoft did not push and sort of service pack release.
-With the winters of 2012, we witnessed the launch of an entirely new interface with the name Windows 8, even with the new features Windows 8 failed to divert much public attention and the adaptation of the new operating system was five times slower than Windows 7 managed on its launch.
+With the winters of 2012, we witnessed the launch of an entirely new interface with the name Windows 8, even with the new features Win 8 failed to divert much public attention and the adaptation of the new operating system was five times slower than Windows 7 managed on its launch.

 Final Curtain Blew

 We should salute Windows 7 for its excellent service as it moved to its end of life, it emerged as a winner in all sorts of yardsticks – even some operating system tried to sandwich the situation for Windows 7 with Windows Vista and Windows 8.
-Even now, in 2020 nearly five years after the release of Windows 10, Windows 7 remains popular.
-If we go as per the market figure for December 2019, Windows 7 was still on 27% of PC’s across the world.
+Even now, in 2020 nearly five years after the release of Windows 10, Win 7 remains popular.
+If we go as per the market figure for December 2019, Win 7 was still on 27% of PC’s across the world.

 Microsoft certainly seems to be anticipating some roots dug in as the software giant indicated that some business user can avail themselves an extra year of support with Windows 7, but they must pay for the support.
 But still, Microsoft does not want to hold Windows 7 and upgrade it to Windows 10.
 We should admit the fact that with recent years Windows 10 has improved a lot but still, it remains a hard piece to overcome one of the best Operating System Windows 7.
-As per the changes, it’s not good to remain with Windows 7 without the security patch but we should raise a toast to one of the most finest Operating System Microsoft ever produced, and which blazed a memorable and long-lasting trail for sure – but don’t lasted much longer.
+As per the changes, it’s not good to remain with Windows 7 without the security patch but we should raise a toast to one of the finest Operating System Microsoft ever produced, and which blazed a memorable and long-lasting trail for sure – but don’t last much longer.
 Finally, we would like to say Adios to the Windows 7 era of computers.